 - building goal setting & calendar planning into my morning routine;

 - building review of progress and gratitude journal into my end of day routine;

 These have been done often enough that the are now just habits for me, which is the stage I needed to reach for reliable commitment.
 A quick word on that final part (c): Sharing with someone else who you trust can really help maintain motivation.
 For me, that’s my wife & a few trusted advisors.
 Perhaps for you it could be a trusted colleague, partner or boss.
 Whoever it is, there can be power in telling someone else your goals & your progress (as often as possible).
 Coaching is another great aid in that respect.

 That’s enough about me.
 I hope the above helped & has wider relevance.
 What about you?
-Do you have a proven system that is working for you?
+How will you set goals for 2018?
 Care to share?

 Have a happy and productive 2018!